shakfu/py-js/source/projects/pktpy/README.md

 - sys
 - time

+Still it's early days, so it will be interesting to track the project and improve the external iteratively.

-The key feature of this library / external implementation is that it creates a smallish sized external (~ 1.2 Mb) without dependencies making it completely self-contained and portable and ideal for standalones and packages.
+The key feature of this library / external implementation is that it creates a smallish sized external (~ 0.75 Mb when stripped) without dependencies making it completely self-contained and portable and ideal for standalones and packages.

 ## Current Status

-- `exec`, `eval`, `anything` methods to execute, eval and import pocketpy python code with support for basic types (int, float, string)
+- `exec`, `eval`, `anything` methods to provide enable the execution, evaluation and importation pocketpy python code with support for basic types (int, float, string)

+- no separate method for `import`, this is provided as part of `anything` and it works as expected.

+- `List` to atom conversion support

 - examples of wrapped functions and builtins (local, max api, etc.).